sugarlabs/sugar-docs/src/desktop-activity.md

 # Coding standards

-We currently use [Python Version 2.7](https://docs.python.org/2/) for the Sugar toolkit and Sugar activity development.
+We currently use [Python 3](https://docs.python.org/3/) for the Sugar toolkit and Sugar activity development.

 We recommend [flake8](https://pypi.python.org/pypi/flake8) as a wrapper around the [pep8](https://www.python.org/dev/peps/pep-0008/) and [pyflakes](https://pypi.python.org/pypi/pyflakes) code checkers.

-flake8 for Python 3 makes warnings on Python 2.7 source code.
-On systems where Python 3 is the default, install and then use Python 2.7 to run flake8 like this;
+To check for flake8 warnings in the current directory, run this command
 ```
-python2.7 -m flake8 *.py
+python3 -m flake8 *.py
 ```